The Lion And The Unicorn by Robin Hawdon

 Chamberlain was still Prime Minister, but had seen all his efforts to negotiate peace with Hitler shattered.
 Churchill had been recalled to the cabinet after ten years ‘in the wilderness’, his dire warnings of the Nazi threat vindicated.

 It was the first and only time these four mismatched personalities ever met socially alone together.
-There is no record as to what transpired during that unique evening.
-This new drama imagines the events.
+There is no record as to what transpired during that unique evening, and no one knew what was Churchill’s motive for the invitation.

 Cast